-From the architect.
+Text description provided by the architects.
 Fifty years ago a small enclave of Lockwoods [New Zealand designed all-timber brand of kit-set houses] were built on these beach front sites by our client’s parents and their friends.
 As the next generation has married and had children their old Lockwood became too small.
-In the spirit of the location and the scale of the Lockwood, we created – in its footprint - a new building and mirrored it under a common roof to accommodate the two families.
+In the spirit of the location and the scale of the Lockwood, we created - in its footprint - a new building and mirrored it under a common roof to accommodate the two families.
 A third sleep-out building was located to complete the new arrangement of three buildings enclosing a variety of outdoor living spaces that can be used either privately by each family or communally as an extended family.

 A south facing water view [southern hemisphere aspect] heightened the challenge of this arrangement – open glass pavilions enable living on the north side – while views can be accessed to the south.
 A small stream flows under the house which ties the beach and pohutakawa trees in the southeast of the site to the native bush clad land in the northwest.